 Nina has a background in Physical Sciences and had a career in scientific publishing prior to joining the Elizabeth Blackwell Institute in 2013.
 She is responsible for working closely with the Director on the development and implementation of the strategy for the Institute and managing its operational activities.

 Lisa has a background in Genetics and is an experienced Project and Programme Manager with a particular interest in research funding and the industry/academia interface.
-Lisa's current role at the EBI is complemented by her role at Bristol Health Partners, which provides her with extensive access to the clinical community across the Bristol area.
+Lisa's current role at the Elizabeth Blackwell Institute is complemented by her role of Chief Operating Officer at Bristol Health Partners, which provides her with extensive access to the clinical community across the Bristol area.

-The EBI operational team works very closely with colleagues in the Research and Enterprise Development department of the University of Bristol and in particular with the Research Development team led by Dr Simon Gray and including Research Development Managers for the Faculties of Biomedical Sciences and Health Sciences (Dr Zoe Holland, Ms Collette Sheahan & Dr Jacqueline Oakley).
+The EBI operational team works very closely with colleagues in the Research and Enterprise Development department of the University of Bristol and in particular with the Research Development team led by Dr Jon Hunt and including Research Development Managers for the Faculties of Life Sciences and Health Sciences (Dr Zoe Holland, Mrs Emma Pritchard & Dr Jacqueline Oakley), as well as Knowledge Exchange Development Associates Asme Boussahel, John Halliwell and Lisa Kehoe.
 The EBI operational team also works closely with the Commercialisation and Impact Development and Programme Management teams at the University of Bristol.